 Welcome to St George’s Hall, Liverpool.
-Recognised as one of the finest neoclassical buildings in the world, this history-steeped Grade I listed building has earned a stellar reputation as a landmark venue for weddings, corporate events, live performances, exhibitions, tours and immersive experiences since its official reopening by Prince Charles back in 2007.
+Recognised as one of the finest neoclassical buildings in the world, this history-steeped Grade I listed building has earned a stellar reputation as a landmark venue for weddings, corporate events, live performances, exhibitions, tours and immersive experiences since its official reopening by King Charles III (then known as Prince Charles) back in 2007.

-Situated opposite Lime Street station, St George’s Hall forms an intrinsic part of Liverpool’s UNESCO World Heritage Site and provides a magnificent welcome to the city, reflecting the pride and passion of its Victorian creators…
+Situated opposite Lime Street station, St George’s Hall forms an intrinsic part of Liverpool’s William Brown Conservation Area and provides a magnificent welcome to the city, reflecting the pride and passion of its Victorian creators…

 The Birth of St George’s Hall